Interdisciplinary Major in Applied Statistics

 Students completing this major will be well prepared to design experimental studies and analyze data, in both their emphasis field and other areas.
 They will also be well prepared for graduate study in statistics.
 With careful planning, it is possible for statistics majors complete an MS in Statistics at UVa with one additional year of study.
 Those interested in the BA/MS program should contact the Department’s major advisor at the earliest possible date.

 The major program has five concentrations: Biostatistics, Econometrics, Engineering Statistics, Mathematical Statistics, and Actuarial Finance.
-The prerequisite for all concentrations is single variable calculus through the second semester, fulfilled by one of MATH 1220, MATH 1320, or APMA 1110.
+The prerequisites required to declare any concentration are single variable calculus through the second semester, fulfilled by one of MATH 1220, MATH 1320, or APMA 1110, and an introductory Statistics class, (i.e. STAT 1100, STAT 2020 or STAT 2120).

 Minor in Statistical Analysis of Social Behavior